 Related How to Build an App: The Process Behind App Development

 Performance is one of the biggest predictors of mobile app success.
 Poor app performance can lead to a negative user experience costing you downloads, revenue and brand perception.
 Dimensional Research found that 80% of app users will only attempt to use a problematic, poor functioning app, 3 times or less.
 The survey also found that 96% of users stated that app performance is important to them.
 Therefore, it is essential that your app consistently performs well in order to maintain, or improve, the user experience and perception of your app.

 App quality is tied to its performance.
 According to Akamai, 20% of users expect mobile apps to load instantly.
 When performance doesn’t meet user expectations, there is a very high chance they will abandon the app.

 Mobile pages that are 1 second faster experience up to 27% increase in conversion rate – SOASTA

 Performance is dependent on several factors such as the server, mobile device, network and the programming of the app itself.
 Here are some ways to enhance your app’s performance:

-Monitor and test app performance regularly to ensure the app continues to work as it is intended to and remains compatible to devices.
+- Monitor and test app performance regularly to ensure the app continues to work as it is intended to and remains compatible with devices.